• Skip to primary navigation

 As we mentioned, the Noise app will send you notifications by default after you install watchOS 6.
 But you can configure these Notifications.

 Of course, we recommend sticking with Apple’s recommended noise notification level of 80 decibels.
-OSHA provides recommendations around the appropriate decibel levels.
+The Occupational Safety and Health Administration (OSHA) provides recommendations around the appropriate decibel levels.

 You’ll be able to see some additional information that isn’t currently available in the Noise app.
 That includes when Noise sent you notifications and historical trends about noise level.

-Hearing loss can’t just occur because of noisy environments.
+Hearing loss doesn’t just occur because of noisy environments.
 Sometimes, you can do damage to yourself by listening to music too loud in your headphones.

 Luckily, Apple has a couple of solutions.